 Update: I’ve made these Italian Sesame Biscotti pretty regulary and have found that I’m more in love with them when I use almond flour as part of the flour mixture.
 You can shape these any way you like, but I’ve discovered I like the crescent shape a lot.
 I’ve photographed both types so you can see which way you like them.
 Either way, they are delicious.
 They can be stored for about a week in an airtight container, or even frozen.
-Sometimes I just take one or two out of the refrigerator when I want a wonderful homemade treat with coffee or tea.
+Sometimes I just take one or two out of the freezer when I want a wonderful homemade treat with coffee or tea.
 Everyone loves these little biscotti!

 I’ve finally re-created the wonderful little Italian biscotti experience I remember as a child at my grandma’s house.
 When everyone else was going after the cannolis and pasta, I was raiding my Auntie Connie’s stash of what I now know to be Biscotti Regina.
 As I write this, I’m enjoying one right now with my Sunday morning Peet’s coffee, and I have the sense that I’m nourishing the Sicilian side of my being!